treeverse/lakeFS/docs/deploy/aws.md

 ## Preparing the Database for the Key Value Store
 lakeFS uses a key-value store to synchronize actions on your repositories.
 Out of the box, this key-value store can rely on DynamoDB or a PostgreSQL DB.
 As lakeFS open source, you can also write your own implementation and use any other DB
-The following two sections explain how to setup either DynamoDB or PostgreSQL as key-value backing DB
+The following two sections explain how to setup either PostgreSQL or DynamoDB as key-value backing DB

-### DynamoDB on AWS
-DynamoDB on AWS does not require any specific preparation, other than properly configuring lakeFS to use it and valid AWS credentials.
-Please refer to `database.dynamodb ` section in the [configuration reference](../reference/configuration.md#reference) for complete configuration options.
-AWS credentials, for DynamoDB, can also be provided via environment variables, as described in the [configuration reference](../reference/configuration.md#using-environment-variables)
-Please refer to [AWS documentation](https://aws.amazon.com/dynamodb/getting-started/) for further information on DynamoDB

 ### Creating PostgreSQL Database on AWS RDS
 We will show you how to create a database on AWS RDS but you can use any PostgreSQL database as long as it's accessible by your lakeFS installation.